MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/origin-trials.md

 Microsoft Edge sometimes uses origin trials to test features for specific domains or websites.
 You may want to use an origin trial for your website to apply a specific feature.
 If you're a website owner, you can enroll in an origin trial.
 An origin trial provides features to a percentage of Microsoft Edge users who visit your website.

-For more information about Origin Trials, navigate to [Microsoft Edge Origin Trials Developer Console][MicrosoftDeveloperMicrosoftEdgeOriginTrials].
+For more information about Origin Trials, go to [Microsoft Edge Origin Trials Developer Console][MicrosoftDeveloperMicrosoftEdgeOriginTrials].

 <!-- ====================================================================== -->
 ## Features that are available to test

 The following list describes experimental web app features that are available to test and validate on Microsoft Edge.
-To enable them, navigate to [Toggle experimental features](#toggle-experimental-features).
+To enable them, go to [Toggle experimental features](#toggle-experimental-features).

 | Feature | Platform |
 |:--- |:--- |